top of page

 Spider-Man: Mysterio's Menace for Nintendo Game Boy Advance

-Vicarious Visions returns to finish the handheld trilogy strong.
-Captures the 3D games art style in 2D.
-Has a hub world allowing levels to be played out of order.
-They even roll out Big Wheel for boss fight!
+Vicarious Visions returns for a strong finish to their handheld Spider-Man trilogy.
+It really captures the 3D games art style in 2D sprite form.
+It has a Nintendo style hub world allowing levels to be played out of order.
+They even rolled out my man Big Wheel for an epic boss fight!

 Release: Sep 19, 2001